tony-aw/tinycodet/README.md

   testing the R package, as it is nearing it’s final form before getting out of the experimental life cycle.
 - 27 June 2023: Fixed a bug in the `lib.loc` argument of the `import_`
   functions.
+Made the output of the `import_` functions a little bit more compact.
 Fixed a small bug in an internal function.
 Added the `base` and `recom` arguments to the `pkgs_get_deps()` function.
   Clarified the documentation a bit.
 Fixed some spelling errors.
   Extended the example in the “import” section of the Read-Me.
 The Read-Me now has section numbers.

 FUTURE PLANS: